aradilchizadeh-lab/SugarSpace/README.md

 Agents move to collect sugar, consume it to survive, and interact with both the environment and other agents.

 Over time, the model evolves from simple resource gathering to more complex social and economic behaviors.
 Agents can age, reproduce, manage multiple resources (sugar and spice), trade with neighbors, and participate in a basic loan system with interest and repayment.
+During all these phases, the agents might also catch diseases from which they can heal, or pass away.

-This project demonstrates how complex population dynamics, market behavior, and financial interactions can emerge from simple local rules in a decentralized artificial society.
+This project demonstrates how complex population dynamics, market behavior, health issues, and financial interactions can emerge from simple local rules in a decentralized artificial society.